 April 21, 1985

-God desires absolute, total obedience from His people, not merely a ritual observance of the commandments that suit our lifestyles and personalities.
-In this study of John 14:15-24, we discover that our love for God is displayed in our obedience-- not as a means to salvation, but as a response to His grace in saving us.
-True obedience reveals itself in humility, love, and holy living, both in our homes and in our church lives.
-Living a life of obedience is God's work in us and results in His blessing.
+God desires absolute, total obedience from His people, not a mere ritual observance of commandments that already suit our lifestyles and personalities.
+In this study from John 14, Alistair Begg helps us discover that our love for God is displayed in such obedience, which we offer not as a means to salvation but as a response to His grace in saving us.
+True obedience, Scripture teaches, reveals itself in humility, love, and holy living and results in God’s blessing upon our lives.

 15“If you love me, you will keep my commandments.
 16And I will ask the Father, and he will give you another Helper,6 to be with you forever, 17even the Spirit of truth, whom the world cannot receive, because it neither sees him nor knows him.
 You know him, for he dwells with you and will be7 in you.